geojupyter/jupytergis/docs/contributor_guide/code_quality.rst

 * UI tests using [Galata](https://github.com/jupyterlab/galata), defined in the `ui-tests/` directory.
 To execute, first build the app (`jlpm run build`).
 Then, move to the `ui-tests/` directory.
-Next, run `npm install` (if this is your first time running tests, or if the dependencies in `package.json` have changed), and finally run `npm run test`.
+Next, run `jlpm install` (if this is your first time running tests, or if the dependencies in `package.json` have changed), and finally run `jlpm run test`.
 If you receive error messages indicating to run `npx playwright install`, do that.
-This command may yield even more instructions to install dependencies on your host machin; follow those as well, then run `npm run test` again.
+This command may yield even more instructions to install dependencies on your host machin; follow those as well, then run `jlpm run test` again.

   * DOM testing: Interact with the application programmatically and verify resulting DOM looks correct.